tanlabcode/CytoTalk/README.md

 ```

 All we need for a default run is the named list and selected cell types
-(“Macrophages” and “LuminalEpithelialCells”).
+(“Fibroblasts” and “LuminalEpithelialCells”).
 The most important
 optional parameters to look at are `cutoff_a`, `cutoff_b`, and
 `beta_max`; details on these can be found in the help page for the
 `run_cytotalk` function (see `?run_cytotalk`).
 As the process runs, we